 Leadership Qualities to Motivate and Inspire your Team

-As we’ve done in other blog posts in this series, here are two key elements of the inspiring performance component of emotional intelligence:
+As we’ve done in other blog posts, here are two key elements of the inspiring performance component of emotional intelligence:

 Many leaders are quick to criticize and complain when things don’t go well, yet fewer are as ready to praise good performance or offer criticism designed to build up an employee’s self-esteem.
 A leader who wants to inspire can do so by emphasizing the good points while also pointing out areas for improvement.
 As an example, which of these comments from your boss would you find more “inspirational?”